 Modern intangible asset valuation methodologies work from the general principle that a strong intangible asset position delivers enhanced competitive advantage which in turn translates into superior market share or margins and ultimately significantly increases the value of the business.

-At EverEdge, we have created a proprietary three-factor model that utilizes both traditional quantitative (income and cost) methods but importantly also analyzes contextual and qualitative factors.
+At EverEdge, we have created a proprietary three-factor model that utilizes both traditional quantitative (income and cost) methods but importantly also analyses contextual and qualitative factors.
 This is critical as it these two later factors that are actually the primary drivers of intangible asset and therefore company value.

 Valuations that explicitly account for intangible assets enable both companies and investors to make significantly more informed decisions regarding debt or equity raises, as well as other capital events such as exits, M&A and Joint Ventures.
 They are also essential for commercialisation activity (such as setting pricing for new products or technology licenses).